President Eugene B. Habecker '68

 Prior to coming to Taylor in 2005, Dr. Habecker was the president of the American Bible Society (1991-2005) and the president of Huntington University (1981-1991).
 He also served in administrative positions at Huntington, George Fox University (Newberg, OR), and Eastern University (St. Davids, PA).

 Dr. Habecker has authored numerous articles and four books: Affirmative Action in the Independent College (1977), The Other Side of Leadership (1987), Leading with a Follower’s Heart (1990), and Rediscovering the Soul of Leadership (1996).

 He is also the recipient of numerous honors including Who’s Who in America, Who’s Who in American Education, Directory of American Scholars, and Two Thousand Notable Americans.
 In 1998, he was named Distinguished Alumnus for Professional Achievement by Taylor University, and the National Association of Evangelicals (NAE) named him Layperson of the Year in 1999.

-Dr. and Mrs. Habecker are the parents of three grown children and have four grandchildren.
+Marylou and her husband Eugene are the parents of three married children and have seven grandchildren.